 ICMA's European Repo and Collateral Council (ERCC) was first established in December 1999, as the European Repo Council (ERC), to represent the cross-border repo market in Europe.
+In 2015 it was decided to change the name of the ERC to the ERCC in order to recognise the increasingly intimate relationship between repo and collateral and the ERC's substantial focus on collateral.
+Since the financial crisis of 2007, the importance of collateral has grown significantly, and the repo market is the main means by which collateral is sourced, priced and circulated.

 Membership of ICMA's ERCC is open to those ICMA members who transact repo and/or manage collateral in Europe.
-Currently, there are around 100 members comprising the vast majority of firms who are actively involved in this market.
+Currently, there are around more than 100 members comprising the vast majority of firms who are actively involved in this market.

 A key role of ICMA's ERCC has been to develop consensus solutions to issues arising in a rapidly evolving marketplace, consolidating and codifying best market practice and working to standardise repo documentation.
-The Global Master Repurchase Agreement (GMRA), supported by annually-updated legal opinions in respect of over 60 jurisdictions, is the predominant standard master agreement in the cross-border repo market and many domestic markets.
+The Global Master Repurchase Agreement (GMRA), published by ICMA and supported by annually-updated legal opinions in respect of over 60 jurisdictions, is the predominant standard master agreement in the cross-border repo market and many domestic markets.

 ICMA's ERCC also plays a significant role in nurturing the growth and wider use of the repo market in Europe, among both banks and their customers, by providing education and market information.
 In addition, ICMA has been conducting a semi-annual survey of the European repo market since 2001.
-During this period, this survey has become regarded as the only authoritative indicator of the size, structure, and dominant trends in the European repo market.
+During this period, this survey has become regarded as the only authoritative indicator of the size, structure, and dominant trends in the European repo market, and it expected to remain relevant long after the introduction of the EU Securities Financing Transaction Reporting (SFTR).